dilshads/telegram-bot-nova/README.md

 ```

 ### unbanChatMember
-Unbans a user from a chat.
-The bot has to be present in the group and an administrator for this to work.
+Unbans a user from a group or supergroup.
+The bot has to be present and an administrator for this to work.

 *Required*
 * `chat_id_or_chat_username` Target chat id **{Number}** or chat username **{String}**.
 Chat username example "@MyGroup".